IntrIntroduction: A Day to Unite, Take Pride, and Move Forward

 A Look Back in Time

-Before it gained independence, Singapore was part of the Federation of Malaysia (formed in 1963) along with Sarawak and Sabah.
-But political and social tensions caused Singapore to break away on 9 August 1965 — marking its birth as an independent country.
+Before independence, Singapore was part of the Federation of Malaysia (formed in 1963) alongside Sarawak and Sabah.
+Political and social tensions eventually led to Singapore’s separation on 9 August 1965 — marking the nation’s independence.

-What started as a time of uncertainty turned into a powerful tale of grit and change.
-More than six decades later, Singapore’s success story still inspires people around the world — showing what strong leadership social unity, and forward-looking policies can achieve.
+What began as a period of uncertainty developed into a story of resilience and progress.
+More than six decades later, Singapore’s journey continues to stand as an example of what strong leadership, social unity, and forward-looking policies can achieve.

-- Military and civil groups from the SAF, SPF, and SCDF
+- Military and civil contingents from the SAF, SPF, and SCDF

-- Student groups in uniform such as Scouts, Girl Guides, and Cadet Corps
+- Uniformed youth groups such as Scouts, Girl Guides, and Cadet Corps

-- Amazing planes flying overhead from the Republic of Singapore Air Force
+- Aerial displays by the Republic of Singapore Air Force

-What’s Coming Up at the 2025 National Day Parade
+What’s Coming Up at the 2026 SG National Day Parade

 Things to Look Forward to: